jhnwnstd/suxotin/README.md

 # Suxotin's Vowel Identification Algorithm

 ## Overview
 This repository contains an implementation of Suxotin's algorithm, designed to identify vowels in texts by analyzing their formal properties.
-Using statistical analysis, the algorithm examines letter combinations to classify characters based on their adjacency patterns.
-This method is especially useful for linguists and decipherment enthusiasts.
+Using statistical analysis, the algorithm examines letter combinations to classify letters based on their adjacency patterns.
+This algorithm is especially useful for linguists and decipherment enthusiasts.

-Although the underlying principles of the algorithm are not extensively documented in the literature, its efficacy is evident.
+Although the underlying principles of the algorithm are not extensively explained in the literature, its efficacy is evident.
 For example, in the `sherlock_holmes.txt` file, the algorithm accurately identified all relevant vowels with minimal errors.

 `Classified vowels: ['a', 'e', 'i', 'o', 'u', 'â', 'æ', 'è', 'é']` `Classified consonants: ['b', 'c', 'd', 'f', 'g', 'h', 'j', 'k', 'l', 'm', 'n', 'p', 'q', 'r', 's', 't', 'v', 'w', 'x', 'y', 'z', 'à', 'œ']`